Stock Number: 52207

 Columns of four-ranked, felted aromatic leaves completely hide the small arching stems tipped with soft pink lipped flowers.
 Very beautiful "Teddy Bear Mint" forms beautiful pot plant or perfect groundcover for taller leggy succulents.
 Comercial source of soap oils.

 Stock Number: 68472

-Succulent chrystaline embedded surgaces on fleshy leaf pairs strinkingly margined ivory on fleshy cascading stems with showy clusters of rich maroon red flowers; "The Giant Sun Rose" needs full light, adequate light, and constant warmth to reach its full potential.
+Succulent chrystaline embedded surfaces on fleshy leaf pairs strickingly margined ivory on fleshy cascading stems with showy clusters of rich maroon red flowers; "The Giant Sun Rose" needs full light, adequate light, and constant warmth to reach its full potential.

 Stock Number: 60969